orblancog/elegant-vim/README.md

 orblancog
-2022apr18
+2022apr19

+# Vim highlighting for elegant
-elegant highlighting for vim.
+vim highlighting for elegant syntax.

 Tested on VIM 8.2.